We can't wait to connect with you!

 Enjoy great food and even better company as you eat a complimentary lunch in our dining hall with current Western Washington University international students and advisors.

 Join our fantastic Student Admissions Representatives for an insider's look at Western's campus!
 This special tour includes stops at popular student locations all over campus.

 2:15 - 3:15 p.m.
 International student & faculty panel

 Hear first-hand from international students and faculty about life and academics at Western.

 3:30 p.m.
 International residence cluster / Meet with academic departments

 Optional visit to the International Residence cluster to get an idea of on-campus housing options at Western.
 You can also use this time to visit academic departments.

 We ordered the sun, but please be sure to check the actual Bellingham weather forecast before you visit.
-We recommend layered clothing, a rain jacket or umbrella, comfortable shoes and perhaps a backpack.
+We recommend layered clothing, a rain jacket or umbrella, comfortable walking shoes and perhaps a backpack.

 For accessible parking and campus route information click here or ask our student volunteers when you arrive.